 Are there any potential problems after treatment?

 - Lower teeth and nerve injury.
 There is a slight possibility that nerve injury can occur during root canal surgery to the lower posterior teeth.
 Drs.
-Kargoli and Al-Hassany are trained to assess this possibility prior to treatment and will advise you accordingly.
+Kargoli, Al-Hassany and Zuaitar are trained to assess this possibility prior to treatment and will advise you accordingly.
 For lower posterior teeth, the root tips may be near a nerve that supplies feeling to the lip, chin and gums.
 Your endodontist is trained to design your surgery to minimize the chances of damaging this nerve.
 Rarely, this nerve can become irritated during the process of surgery.
 In these cases, when the local anesthesia wears off, you may experience tingling, altered sensation or, in rare cases a complete lack of feeling in the affected tissues.
 Should this occur, it is usually temporary and will resolve over a period of days, weeks or months.
 In rare cases, these changes can be permanent and/or painful.

 - Upper teeth and sinus communication.
 The upper teeth are situated near your sinuses, and root canal surgery can result in a communication between your mouth and the adjacent sinus.
 Should this complication occur, it will usually heal spontaneously.
 We will give you special instructions if this is apparent at the time of surgery.
 We prefer that you don’t blow your nose for two to three days after surgery.
 If you have to sneeze, you should sneeze with an open mouth into a tissue.
 You should not create any pressure in the sinus area.
 If you sense a complication after surgery, please contact us.